-The 2016 report, supported by and developed in conjunction with The Virginia G. Piper Charitable Trust, was the foundational document that prompted the two organizations to create the Advancing Community Resilience Partnership, which aims to inspire, align and accelerate a shared vision for the people of Maricopa County to further build a strong community shaped and shared by all.
+The 2016 report was the foundational document that prompted the creation of the Advancing Community Resilience Partnership, which aims to inspire, align and accelerate a shared vision for the people of Maricopa County to further build a strong community shaped and shared by all.

 You can read the HEN’s case study about the report excerpted below.

 Case study 2.
 An intersectoral approach to assessment: building community resilience in Arizona

 Building Community Resilience in Maricopa County (Arizona, United States) (57) was an intersectoral assessment of community resilience across a large region with around four million residents.
 In taking a whole-system approach, sectors included environment, economic development, education, arts, family services, public health and private and non-profit-making sectors.
 Regional challenges included rapid population and economic growth, an intense desert climate and perceptions of a limited role for the public sector in society.
 The Institute for Sustainable Communities, with support from a charitable trust, set out to assess community resilience in Maricopa County for the purpose of planning actions and investment.
 Resilience was defined as “the ability of people, communities and systems to manage shocks and stressors and build stronger, more prosperous communities”.